 I’m a blog post writing, website making, heavy weight lifting, geek t-shirt collecting, taekwon-do doing, feminist mama geek.
 Or something like that.

 I work at home and create things online for money: websites, content, bad jokes on twitter (nobody pays me for that one really).
 I’ve been making websites since the tender age of 14 — the nerdy spotty teen sat on the fastest PC in the after-school computing club — and I have over 15 years commercial development experience.
-You can read more about my professional credentials and work at my portfolio »
+You can read more about my professional credentials and my WordPress web development work on my portfolio »

 I am ‘mum’ to two school-age kids — Isabel and Oliver — who fill my life with love and laughter, and are the cause of my drinking problem (jokes).